roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 > Retrieve the *co-customer relationships* of degree $k$

-This simple method embeds the request, it takes the user id (`u`) and the degree of the relationship (`k`) in input to then return a DataFrame with the collection of distinct customers that are categorized as *co-customer*  of degree $k$.
+This method embeds the request; it takes the user id (`u`) and the degree of the relationship (`k`) in input to then return a DataFrame with the collection of distinct customers that are categorized as *co-customer*  of degree $k$.

 ```python
 def get_co_customer_relationships_of_degree_k(self, u:int, k:int)-> DataFrame: